senthilkec/techops-challenge/docs/solution.md

 ```

-But in general, we should not leave the plain text secrets in json file.
+But in general, we should not leave the plain text secrets in json file unless it's required.
 As a best practice, we should include the "string" key in encrypted_regex.

 ## Challenge 3a: Goal: Make Kubedoom work on Minikube with a single terraform apply.